FrostSource/hla_extravaganza/fgd/README.md

 > `hlvr.fgd` is the main file with all the main improvements. `base.fgd` has some small extra changes that couldn't be easily changed in `hlvr.fgd` but are unlikely to be noticed.

+> Prefabs with filters assigned to variables will need to be re-assigned.

 ### Notable changes

 * Updated property/IO descriptions for all entities as I discover their uses.